A FEW WORDS

 Jack co-founded Oculus in July 2012, serving as Chief Engineer until 2015.
 He built fellow Oculus Co-Founder Palmer Luckey’s original prototype of the Oculus Rift into a working product for the company’s first Kickstarter campaign.
 Jack led the team that built and shipped the DK1, DK2 developer’s kits, and the Oculus Rift headset.
 He led production, designed the test equipment and managed the entire production and engineering teams until Oculus was acquired by Facebook.

-Jack’s current R&D project is a vehicle which incorporates augmented features and a computerized display.
+Jack’s most recent R&D project is a vehicle which incorporates augmented features and a computerized display.
 The vehicle is a custom built, environmentally friendly super-car.
 The intent of the build is to explore enhancing driver safety and improve vehicle performance while being respectful of the environment.

 Chevy injection tubes feeding the 427 CI engine.